tc39/notes/es7/2016-05/may-24.md

 WH: full agreement with DH.
 Don't want to subject users to constant style wars about whether they should be writing `return f()` or `return continue f()`.

-FST: Can we make progress in the last minutes?
+EFT: Can we make progress in the last minutes?

 YK: the fact that there is disagreement on the usefulness of the feature should be taken into account.

-FST/BT: agree
+EFT/BT: agree

 YK: Spec should follow reality, if engines aren't implementing PTC then the spec should be amended to reflect it.